spheredev/neosphere/INSTALL.md

 Linux
 -----

-minisphere depends on Allegro 5 (5.1 or later is recommended), libmng, and zlib. libmng and zlib are usually available through your distribution's package manager, but Allegro 5.1 is considered "unstable" and likely won't be available through that channel.
+miniSphere depends on Allegro 5 (5.1 or later is recommended), libmng, and zlib. libmng and zlib are usually available through your distribution's package manager, but Allegro 5.1 is considered "unstable" and likely won't be available through that channel.
 You can build against Allegro 5.0, but this